The U.S. Centers for Disease Control and Prevention (CDC) recommends the following chickenpox (varicella) vaccination schedules for:

-During a bout of chickenpox, the varicella-zoster virus travels to nerve cells called dorsal root ganglia.
+During a bout of chickenpox, the varicella-zoster virus travels to nerve cells in the dorsal root ganglia near the spinal cord.
 These are bundles of nerves that transmit sensory information from the skin to the brain.
-Here, the virus can hide from the immune system and remain inactive but alive for years, often for a lifetime.
+In the dorsal root ganglia, the virus can hide from the immune system and remain inactive but alive for years, often for a lifetime.
 This period of inactivity is called latency.

 If the virus becomes active after being latent, it causes the disorder known as shingles, or herpes zoster.
 The virus spreads in the ganglion and to the nerves connecting to it.
 Nerves most often affected are those in the face or the trunk.
 The virus can also spread to the spinal cord and into the bloodstream.

 Shingles can develop only from a reactivation of the varicella-zoster virus in a person who has previously had chickenpox.
 People who are older or who have weakened immune system are most vulnerable.
 Shingles cannot be transmitted from one person to another either through the air or through direct exposure to the blisters.
 However, exposure to the rash in the blister phase can lead to chickenpox in susceptible people.

 The varicella-zoster virus belongs to a group of herpes viruses that includes 9 viruses that cause human disease (as well as more than 130 strains that can infect various animals).